ibm-cloud-docs/ContinuousDelivery/install_private_workers.md

 ### Registering the private worker with {{site.data.keyword.cloud_notm}}
 {: #pw_register_cloud}

-Before you can register the private worker with {{site.data.keyword.cloud_notm}}, you must deploy the private worker framework by using the following command: `kubectl apply --filename "https://private-worker-service.{REGION}.devops.cloud.ibm.com/install`.
+Before you can register the private worker with {{site.data.keyword.cloud_notm}}, you must [deploy the private worker framework](/docs/ContinuousDelivery?topic=ContinuousDelivery-install-private-workers&interface=cli#install_pw).
 To use the registration commands, you must be logged in to the Kubernetes cluster (with kubectl) into which you previously installed a private worker.
 {: tip}

 You must register a private worker with the specific {{site.data.keyword.cloud_notm}} region that corresponds to the location of the delivery pipelines that you want to enable.